top of page

 Understanding Earn-Outs in Insurance Agency Acquisitions

 As someone who's been deeply involved in guiding insurance agency owners through the complexities of selling their businesses, I often get asked about a specific deal structure: the earn-out.
-It's a term that can sound a bit technical, but it's a really important piece of the puzzle for many of you considering an acquisition.
-Let me break it down in plain terms.

 Essentially, an earn-out in the context of an insurance agency acquisition is a provision in the sale agreement that allows the buyer to further compensate the selling owner based on the agency's performance after the deal closes.